rafael-g-depaulo/obsidian-vault/RPG/R20/Rest.md

 ## How to recover
 When the party decides to rest, they set up camp for the night.

-### Base Level and Rest CR
+### Difficulty and Rest CR
-The DM chooses the base condition for the rest, which may be Bad, Normal or even worse.
-Chose a base condition level for the situation.
-That number can be a negative or positive one, with 1 being normal, and the lesser the number, the worse the condition is.
+The DM chooses the base difficulty for the rest.
+Chose a base condition level for the situation, with 0 being a favorable and easy condition, and the higher the number, the more harsh the conditions (recommended 0-2 range for inexperienced adventurers, and to never go above 3).

-The DM also chooses secretly the CR of the rest, considering the location, time, weather and other adverse conditions that may apply.

-Recommendation for CR: 15 - (5* base level of rest)

 ### Expending Resources
 When resting, expending more or less resources has an effect on the quality of the teams' sleep.
-This is how the amount of resources spent affects the level of the recovery.
+This is how the amount of resources spent affects the condition of the recovery.

 **Experiment with different prices**
 | amount spent per person | bonus |